The DOW R.G.C. 10 well in Marina Del Rey is now permanently sealed following a blowout on January 11, 2019.

-The contractor utilized the well’s required blowout prevention (BOP) equipment at the wellhead to temporarily seal the well and stop the flow of fluid, including gas.
+The contractor used the well’s required blowout prevention (BOP) equipment at the wellhead to temporarily seal the well and stop the flow of fluid, including gas.

-CalGEM field engineers remain onsite to monitor the well control operations until routine abandonment operations resume.
+CalGEM field engineers remained onsite to monitor the well control operations until routine abandonment operations resumed.

 - The blowout prompted CalGEM and other regulators to question the structural integrity of the well, resulting in the emergency order.
-There are eight immediate requirements, including:
+There were eight immediate requirements, including:

 - Immediately establishing continuous (24/7) well control operations until the gas zone(s) are isolated.

 - Establishing of a safety perimeter to limit public access to the area around the well.